 Good News to Propel You Forward!

 Being bombarded with bad news does nothing good for you!
-In fact, it can actually have physical and psychological consequences.
+In fact, it actually has physical and psychological consequences.
 Did you know that, according to Graham C.L.
 Davey Ph.
-D. steady stream of negative news contributes to…
+D. a steady stream of negative news contributes to…

 • Stress